 Somnolence and fatigue were frequently reported CNS adverse events during clinical trials with zonisamide.
 Although in most cases these events were of mild to moderate severity, they led to withdrawal from treatment in 0.2% of the patients enrolled in controlled trials.
 Somnolence and fatigue tended to occur within the first month of treatment.
-Somnolence and fatigue occurred most frequently at doses of 300 to 500 mg/day.
+Somnolence and fatigue occurred most frequently at doses of 300 mg/day to 500 mg/day.
 Patients should be cautioned about this possibility and special care should be taken by patients if they drive, operate machinery, or perform any hazardous task.

 Somnolence is commonly reported, especially at higher doses of zonisamide (see WARNINGS: Cognitive/Neuropsychiatric Adverse Events subsection).
-Zonisamide is metabolized by the liver and eliminated by the kidneys; caution should therefore be exercised when administering zonisamide to patients with hepatic and renal dysfunction (see CLINICAL PHARMACOLOGY, Special Populations subsection).
+Zonisamide is metabolized by the liver and eliminated by the kidneys; caution should therefore be exercised when administering zonisamide to patients with hepatic and renal dysfunction (see CLINICAL PHARMACOLOGY, Specific Populations subsection).

-Among 991 patients treated during the development of zonisamide, 40 patients (4.0%) with epilepsy receiving zonisamide developed clinically possible or confirmed kidney stones (e.g. clinical symptomatology, sonography, etc.), a rate of 34 per 1000 patient-years of exposure (40 patients with 1168 years of exposure).
+Among 991 patients treated during the development of zonisamide, 40 patients (4%) with epilepsy receiving zonisamide developed clinically possible or confirmed kidney stones (e.g. clinical symptomatology, sonography, etc.), a rate of 34 per 1,000 patient-years of exposure (40 patients with 1,168 years of exposure).
 Of these, 12 were symptomatic, and 28 were described as possible kidney stones based on sonographic detection.
 In nine patients, the diagnosis was confirmed by a passage of a stone or by a definitive sonographic finding.
-The rate of occurrence of kidney stones was 28.7 per 1000 patient-years of exposure in the first six months, 62.6 per 1000 patient-years of exposure between 6 and 12 months, and 24.3 per 1000 patient-years of exposure after 12 months of use.
+The rate of occurrence of kidney stones was 28.7 per 1,000 patient-years of exposure in the first six months, 62.6 per 1,000 patient-years of exposure between 6 and 12 months, and 24.3 per 1,000 patient-years of exposure after 12 months of use.
 There are no normative sonographic data available for either the general population or patients with epilepsy.
 Although the clinical significance of the sonographic findings may not be certain, the development of nephrolithiasis may be related to metabolic acidosis (see WARNINGS, Metabolic Acidosis subsection).
 The analyzed stones were composed of calcium or urate salts.
 In general, increasing fluid intake and urine output can help reduce the risk of stone formation, particularly in those with predisposing risk factors.
 It is unknown, however, whether these measures will reduce the risk of stone formation in patients treated with zonisamide.

 Although not approved in pediatric patients, sonographic findings consistent with nephrolithiasis were also detected in 8 % of a subset of zonisamide treated pediatric patients who had at least one renal ultrasound prospectively performed in a clinical development program investigating open-label treatment.
 The incidence of kidney stone as an adverse event was 3 % (see WARNINGS, Metabolic Acidosis subsection).

-Effect on Renal Function:
+Effect on Renal Function

 In several clinical studies, zonisamide was associated with a statistically significant 8% mean increase from baseline of serum creatinine and blood urea nitrogen (BUN) compared to essentially no change in the placebo patients.
 The increase appeared to persist over time but was not progressive; this has been interpreted as an effect on glomerular filtration rate (GFR).
-There were no episodes of unexplained acute renal failure in clinical development in the US, Europe, or Japan.
+There were no episodes of unexplained acute renal failure in clinical development in the U.S., Europe, or Japan.
 The decrease in GFR appeared within the first 4 weeks of treatment.
-In a 30-day study, the GFR returned to baseline within 2 to 3 weeks of drug discontinuation.
+In a 30-day study, the GFR returned to baseline within 2 weeks to 3 weeks of drug discontinuation.
 There is no information about reversibility, after drug discontinuation, of the effects on GFR after long-term use.
 Zonisamide should be discontinued in patients who develop acute renal failure or a clinically significant sustained increase in the creatinine/BUN concentration.
 Zonisamide should not be used in patients with renal failure (estimated GFR < 50 mL/min) as there has been insufficient experience concerning drug dosing and toxicity.

-Patients should be advised as follows: (See Medication Guide)
+Advise patients as follows: (See Medication Guide)